 - Learn about the results of EPA's 2006 study on the performance of mercury lamp drum-top crusher (DTC) devices

-- Read a 2012 study of results of a survey conducted by the Association of State and Territorial Solid Waste Management Officials (PDF)(10 pp, 659 K, About PDF)Exit(ASTSWMO) about how states regulate drum-top crushers.
+- Read a 2012 study of results of a survey conducted by the Association of State and Territorial Solid Waste Management Officials (PDF)(10 pp, 659 K, About PDF)(ASTSWMO) about how states regulate drum-top crushers.